-There you have it, beautiful two-strand twists that will mature into thick beautiful locs.
+There you have it, beautiful two-strand twists that will mature into thick beautiful two strand twist locs.

-Are you wanting to start your locs with two-strand twists?
+Are you wanting to start two strand twist locs?
 If this post was helpful please share it and drop me a comment.
 Let’s talk about your loc journey.

 Also, check out our loc’d hair journal, created to help you stay on top of your journey.